erikhaugsby/swc/docs/intro.md

 === "Apple"

-    1. First, read through all of these steps in order.
-It might help to have this page open on another device, as a reference.
     2. Open this page on your phone.
     3. Click [this link](https://apps.apple.com/at/app/youtube/id544007664) to open the page in the official Apple app store where you can download the YouTube app.
 (See the first screenshot below.)
     4. Tap the blue "cloud download" icon to install the app.
-The YouTube app is free to download.
     5. The download proceeds automatically.
 Progress is indicated with a blue circular indicator.
     6. When the app is downloaded successfully, the "cloud download" icon becomes an **Open** button.
     7. The app is now installed successfully.
 Tap the "Home" button and swipe to the left until you see the YouTube icon, then tap the icon.
 (The YouTube app icon is shown in the second screenshot, below.)